 Implemented a campus-wide waste management and recycling program

 Trash collected on our campus is sorted by our waste management partner into recyclable and nonrecyclable material through a single stream process, inclusive of organics and composting.
-Through this program, none of the trash that we send out ends up in a landfill.
+Through this program, we are providing that trash is not sent to a landfill.

 Have a question or comment about Lincoln Center's sustainability initiatives?
 Email us at [email protected].